usaussie/appscript-bigquery-csv/README.md

 You want an easy method to allow someone to drop CSVs into a directory and have them loaded into BQ without having to worry about dataflow or dataprep, or cloud functions, or pubsub.
 You just want a low-code way to get data into BQ.

 ### ASSUMPTIONS:
- - The CSVs are stored in Google Drive, not Google Shared Drives (there's a limitation on moving those files around as of right now - 11/25/20)
+ - The CSVs are stored in Google Drive or Google Shared Drives (the was a limitation before, but now it works with both)
  - This likely won't work for massive files, or things over a certain (unknown at this time) file size.
  - You will need to update the code / table functions if the CSVs change structure at any point.
  - Error handling needs to be improved of course, but that's for a later phase.
 Most of the time, the expectation is that you'd check the job history, or the execution history, and default error notifications to determine if you have an issue with the process described here.